caillotantoine/StarPositioning/README.md

 # StarPositioning

-Swift script to position stars in the sky
+Small project that compute the star position in the sky from its coordinate (RA / DEC)